hpc/charliecloud/doc/ch-image.rst

 Same, except use unpacked image located at :code:`/var/tmp/image` rather than an image in :code:`ch-image` storage.
-(Also, the sole layer is already present in the remote registry, so we don't upload it again.)
+(Also, the sole layer is already present in the remote registry, so we don’t upload it again.)

 ::